arBishal/Design-Patterns/Behavioural/Command Pattern/The Problem.md

 ## Here is a scenario.

-Let's assume that we wanna make a GUI framework.
-We'll create a `button` class/component so the others can use it.
-But we dont't know what the user wants with this button.
-When clicked, s/he may want a form to be posted, or the database to be upadated.
-We cannot hardcode the functionality inside the button class as it depends on what the user wants.

-### What can we do now?
+Let's assume you want to make something.
+It might be a website, a word processor, a photo editor, or whatever.
+And we have something common in all these scenarios.
+What can it be?
+A button!
+You have implemented a button class?
+Nice!
+But do you know what this button is supposed to do when it's clicked?
+It may execute a number of things e.g. submit a form, bold a text, apply a filter.
+Will you hardcode the actions into the button class?
+Can you just imagine how messy that will be?
+And it won't make any sense either!

+### So, what will you do?